Learnware-LAMDA/Learnware/README.md

 </div>

 The above diagram illustrates the learnware paradigm, which consists of two distinct stages:
-- `Submitting Stage`: Developers voluntarily submit various learnwares to the learnware market, and the system conducts quality checks and further organization of these learnwares.
+- `Submitting Stage`: Developers voluntarily submit various learnwares to the learnware doc system, and the system conducts quality checks and further organization of these learnwares.
-- `Deploying Stage`: When users submit task requirements, the learnware market automatically selects whether to recommend a single learnware or a combination of multiple learnwares and provides efficient deployment methods.
+- `Deploying Stage`: When users submit task requirements, the learnware doc system automatically selects whether to recommend a single learnware or a combination of multiple learnwares and provides efficient deployment methods.
 Whether it’s a single learnware or a combination of multiple learnwares, the system offers convenient learnware reuse interfaces.

 ## Framework and Infrastructure Design